dotnet/docs/docs/core/diagnostics/observability-with-otel.md

 # .NET Observability with OpenTelemetry

-When running a distributed application, operators want to know how well the application is performing, and to try to detect potential problems when they are small, before they become larger.
-The way that they can do this is by monitoring specific instrumentation emitted by the application, and looking for changes in metrics and logs.
+When running a distributed application, operators want to know how well the application is performing, and to try to detect potential problems when they are still small, before they become larger.
+One way that they can do this is by monitoring specific instrumentation emitted by the application, and looking for changes in metrics and logs.

 ## What is Observability

 Observability in the context of a distributed system is the ability to monitor and analyze telemetry about the state of each component in the system, to be able to observe changes in the performance, and diagnose why those changes occur.
 Unlike debugging which is invasive and can affect the operation of the application, observability is intended to be transparent to the primary operation and have a small enough performance impact that it can be used continuously.

 Observability is commonly done using a combination of:

 - Logs - recording individual operations, such as an incoming request, a failure in a specific component, or an order having been placed.
 - Metrics - measuring counters and gauges such as count of completed requests, number of active requests, number of widgets that have been sold,  or a histogram of the request latency.
 - Distributed tracing - tracking requests and activities across components in a distributed system, so that you can see where time is spent and track down specific failures.

-Together these are known as the 3 pillars of Observability.
+Together these are known as the 3 Pillars of Observability.

-Each of these may include telemetry from the runtime, such as the garbage collector or JIT, from libraries such as from Kestrel (the ASP.NET web server) and HttpClient, or application specific telemetry that is fired by your code.
+Each of these may include telemetry data from:
+- The .NET runtime, such as the garbage collector or JIT,
+- Libraries such as from Kestrel (the ASP.NET web server) and HttpClient
+- Application specific telemetry that is fired by your code.

 ## Observability approaches in .NET

 There are a couple of different ways that observability can be achieved in .NET applications:

 - Explicitly in code, referencing and using an SDK such as OpenTelemetry.
 If you have access to the source code and can rebuild the app, then this is the most powerful and configurable mechanism.
-- Out of process using [EventPipe](./eventpipe.md), tools such as [dotnet-monitor](./dotnet-monitor.md) can listen to logs, metrics and then process them without having to affect any code in the process.
+- Out of process using [EventPipe](./eventpipe.md).
+Tools such as [dotnet-monitor](./dotnet-monitor.md) can listen to logs, metrics and then process them without having to affect any code in the process.
 - [Using a startup hook](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-startup-hook.md) assemblies can be injected into the process that can then collect instrumentation.
 This mechanism enables creating instrumentation for libraries that were not designed for it, but can be fragile to version conflicts between application and instrumentation dependencies.
 An example of this approach is [OpenTelemetry .NET Automatic Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/blob/main/docs/README.md)

 ## What is OpenTelemetry

-OpenTelemetry (OTel) is a cross-platform, open standard for collecting and emitting telemetry data.
+[OpenTelemetry](https://opentelemetry.io/) (OTel) is a cross-platform, open standard for collecting and emitting telemetry data.
 OpenTelemetry includes:

 - [APIs](https://opentelemetry.io/docs/concepts/instrumentation/manual/) for libraries to use to emit telemetry
 - [Semantic conventions](https://github.com/open-telemetry/semantic-conventions) for metrics & traces